-The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan, as amended (the "2011 Plan"), and has granted stock options to employees, non-employee directors and consultants from the 2011 Plan.
+The Company has an incentive stock plan, the Amended and Restated 2011 Equity Incentive Plan (the "2011 Plan"), and has granted stock options to employees, non-employee directors and consultants from the 2011 Plan.
 Options granted under the 2011 Plan may be Incentive Stock Options or Non-statutory Stock Options, as determined by the Administrator at the time of grant.
-On June 19, 2018, the Company's stockholders approved an amendment to the 2011 Plan previously adopted by the Company's board of directors on April 20, 2018 (the "2018 Amendment").
-The 2018 Amendment increased the number of shares authorized for issuance under the 2011 Plan to a total of 10,000,000.
-As of December 31, 2019, there were 1,190,566 shares remaining available for issuance under the 2011 Plan.
+During the year ended December 31, 2020, the Company's stockholders approved an amendment to the 2011 Plan to increase the number of shares authorized for issuance under the 2011 Plan to a total of 14,000,000.
+As of December 31, 2020, there were 5,129,109 shares remaining available for issuance under the 2011 Plan.